Ion-lithium collision dynamics studied with an in-ring MOTReMi

 In this letter we report on the first realization of a MOTReMi, i.e.\ a Reaction Microscope with a magneto-optically trapped target.
 In the present case lithium is used as target which recently gained theoretical interest \cite{PhysRevLett.100.063002,PhysRevLett.108.053001}, because it represents the next step in complexity after helium.
 Moreover, lithium is particularly interesting for its -- in terms of electronic correlation -- asymmetric structure with only one valence electron and two strongly correlated K-shell electrons.
-In first experiments performed at the ion storage ring TSR in Heidelberg, the achieved momentum resolution was significantly improved compared to earlier studies with gasjet targets.
-The electron cooling technique employed in the TSR allows for coherent projectile beams which recently were proofed to be of crucial importance for the comparison of experimental data to quantum-mechanical models \cite{PhysRevLett.106.153202,Wang12}.
-Thus, the unique combination of these three experimental techniques -- Reaction Microscope, MOT, and ion storage ring -- represents an acutely powerful experimental tool for the study of few-particle Coulomb-dynamics in fast ion-atom collisions with a hitherto unreachable level of precision and detail.
+In first experiments performed at the ion storage ring TSR in Heidelberg, the achieved momentum resolution was significantly improved compared to earlier studies with gas jet targets (e.g.\ \cite{PhysRevA.75.062708}).
+The electron cooling technique employed in the TSR allows for coherent projectile beams which recently were proven to be of crucial importance for the comparison of experimental data to quantum-mechanical models \cite{PhysRevLett.106.153202,Wang12}.
+Thus, the combination of these three techniques -- Reaction Microscope, MOT, and ion storage ring -- represents an acutely powerful experimental tool for the study of few-particle Coulomb-dynamics in fast ion-atom collisions.

-The MOTReMi has to meet essentially three requirements that are indispensable for the optimal operation of these seemingly incompatible technologies: First, as in all COLTRIMS apparatuses, the geometry of the spectrometer should be designed to minimize electrical fringe fields.
-The momentum determination in Reaction Microscopes is based on the accurate measurement of time-of-flights and positions of recoil ions and electrons that are extracted by a weak electric field.
-Any distortions of this field might affect the resolution.

-Second, the MOT magnetic coils should be kept small.
-These coils are used to generate magnetic field gradients at the target position that are needed to trap the target atoms.
-A small spatial extension of the magnetic fields is desirable to allow for a fast switching which is, as will be detailed below, a crucial prerequisite for the momentum resolved detection of electrons.
+The design of the MOTReMi is illustrated in Fig.~\ref{fig_ MOTReMi}.
+Particular attention has been paid to two requirements that are indispensable for the optimal operation of these seemingly incompatible technologies: First, the MOT magnetic coils are kept as small as possible.
+These coils generate magnetic field gradients at the target position that are needed to trap the target atoms.
+A small spatial extension of the magnetic field allows for a fast switching which is, as will be detailed below, a crucial prerequisite for the momentum resolved detection of electrons.
+Second, a large opening for the projectiles of up to 100\,mm is required due to large projectile beam sizes and variations in the beam position directly after the ion injection in the storage ring.
+Not until 1\,s after the injection, the projectile beam size will shrink due to electron cooling to a diameter of roughly 1\,mm.